PrajnaAvidya/prompt-shaper/spec.md

 # PromptShape
 Working draft of my prompt construction scripting language

 ### Why

-I'm a programmer and like many others I've seen great productivity gains due to the assistance of LLMs. the standard way of interacting with GPT through a chat interface works great for a lot of things, but I do a lot of what I would call "non-linear" workflows and find myself spending a lot of time copying and pasting out of text files to construct the exact prompts I want to run.
-I wanted to add a UI to do some of these tasks in Prajna Chat (my custom GPT client) but decided that first I needed some kind of engine to run all this. after looking into existing templating engines like Handlebars I decided nothing out there was quite what I'm looking for so decided to build my own templating language specifically designed for running GPT/LLM prompts. the idea is that you could just work out of a text file and save a lot of time vs doing a bunch of copy/pasting of repeatedly used text fragments. or you could build a UI around it and make it even more powerful.
+I'm a programmer and like many I've seen great productivity gains due to the assistance of LLMs. the standard way of interacting with model through a chat interface works great for a lot of things, but I do a lot of what I call "non-linear" workflows and find myself spending a lot of time copying and pasting out of text files to construct the exact prompts I want to run.
+I wanted to add a UI to do some of these tasks in Prajna Chat (my custom GPT client) but decided that first I needed some kind of text/templating engine to run all this.
+Inspired by templating engines like Mustache/Handlebars I decided to build my own variant specifically designed for running GPT/LLM prompts.
+The idea is that you can just work out of a text file and save a lot of time vs doing a bunch of copy/pasting of repeatedly used text fragments.
+Or you can build a UI around it and make it even more powerful.

 ### Examples
 See the `samples` directory and try running them with the parser.

+### Terminology
+- Template - A file containing text that is rendered by the parser.
+I'm using the .ps.txt extension for the samples.
+- Variable - A value loaded from a template file, or defined inline in a template.
+Variables are defined using single brackets e.g. `{helloVariable="Hello World"}`
+- Slot - Renders the contents of a variable using double brackets e.g. `{{helloVariable}}`.

+TODO Redo everything below

 ### Templates and Variables

-A template is either a file (for the included samples I'm using the .ps.txt extension) or defined inline in a template file.
-Templates are loaded into variables, which can be injected into other templates.
+A template is a file or inline string that gets loaded into a variable by the PromptShape parser and is then rendered.

 Here's an example of an inline template which is defined using single bracket tags (it will become a variable called `basicTemplate`):
 ```